advanced-security/gh-sbom/README.md

 $ gh ext install advanced-security/gh-sbom
 ```

+Finally, if you are planning to run this on a GHES instance, you will need to be on: `GHES 3.8` or higher.

 ## License

 This project is licensed under the terms of the MIT open source license.
 Please refer to [LICENSE.md](./LICENSE.md) for the full terms.